dat-ecosystem-archive/docs/meta.dat.md

 <8-byte-chunk-end><chunk-hash>
 ```

-The 8-byte-chunk-end is an unsigned big endian 64 bitd integer that should be the absolute position in the file for the **end of the chunk**..
+The 8-byte-chunk-end is an unsigned big endian 64 bit integer that should be the absolute position in the file for the **end of the chunk**.

 For signed entries in live feeds (only applies to even numbered nodes e.g. leaf nodes):